The Price (The Last of Us): Casting and characters

 The writers wanted Javier's scenes to demonstrate that one's behavior is often reflective of their parents, using the character to capture "both the negatives and the positives of the power of parenting" and his lifelong impact on Joel.
-As the scene was developed, Druckmann felt it was about "not only generational trauma, but generational repair and hope", comparing it to himself attempting to fix the mistakes of his own parents, but making new mistakes in the process.
+As the scene was developed, Druckmann felt it was about "not only generational trauma, but generational repair and hope", comparing it to himself attempting to fix the mistakes of his own parents while making new mistakes in the process.
 Gross considered the scene a framing device that establishes Joel's behavior later in the episode: he reacts impulsively, like his father, before consciously slowing down and treating Ellie more respectfully.
 Mazin felt it demonstrated the progression of morals, feeling parents are kinder to children than in the preceding generation.
 When Joel repeats Javier's hopes to Ellie on the porch, Mazin wanted it to plant a "tiny thread" in Ellie's mind that she is capable of goodness despite any bad actions she performs.